 Unfortunately, the internet can often be a minefield and in many cases, can lead to quite unnecessary worry for those looking for a solution.

 Many have already had multiple doctor’s appointments and tests.
-If they have not yet had a scan, I encourage them to try to get one ‘by hook or by crook’.
-Despite what you read on patient forums and surveys, the vast majority of Neuroendocrine diagnoses will be triggered by a conventional imaging such as CT and/or MRI.
+If they have not yet had a scan or endoscopy if appropriate, I encourage them to try to get one ‘by hook or by crook‘.
+Despite what you read on patient forums and surveys, the vast majority of Neuroendocrine Cancer diagnoses will be triggered by a conventional imaging such as CT and/or MRI.
 If you can see it, you can detect it.
+And if an internal camera can be used to look where appropriate, that can often produce results.

 When I first chat with the ‘undiagnosed’, I find many of them are fairly knowledgeable about Neuroendocrine Cancer and other health conditions, again confirming the power of the internet and the savvy ‘internet patient’.
 This is fine if you look in the right places of course – for certain things there are more wrong places on the internet than right ones.